-Our Fourth Amended and Restated Certificate of Incorporation (Certificate of Incorporation) provides that our directors be divided into three classes, Class I directors, Class II directors and Class III directors, serving staggered three-year terms.
-The terms of our Class II directors will expire at the Annual Meeting.
-Our Board of Directors has nominated, upon the recommendation of our Nominating and Corporate Governance Committee, Sandra L. Helton, Wilhelmus Groenhuysen, and Joseph C. Scodari for election as Class II directors at the Annual Meeting, each to serve a three-year term expiring at our 2025 Annual Meeting of Stockholders or until such person's successor is duly elected and qualified, or until his or her earlier death, resignation, removal or retirement.
-Ms. Helton and Messrs.
-Groenhuysen and Scodari are currently serving as Class II directors.
+Our Board of Directors has nominated, upon the recommendation of our Nominating and Corporate Governance Committee, Eric Bednarski, R. John Fletcher and Catherine Owen for re-election as Class III directors at the Annual Meeting, each to serve a three-year term expiring at our 2026 Annual Meeting of Stockholders or until such person's successor is duly elected and qualified, or until his or her earlier death, resignation, removal or retirement.
+Messrs.
+Bednarski and Fletcher and Ms. Owen are currently serving as Class III directors.
 We expect each nominee will be able to serve if elected.
 If any nominee is unable to serve, proxies will be voted in favor of the remainder of those nominees and for such substitute nominee as may be selected by our Board of Directors.